Earning a Maine Township Diploma

 - Four units of English.

-- Three units in courses offered by the Social Science Department, including one unit of World History, one unit in U.S. History and one-half (½) unit in Government
+- Three units in courses offered by the Social Science Department, including one unit of World History, one unit in U.S. History, and one-half (½) unit in Government

 - Three units of a laboratory Science.

 - Participation in, or exemption from, Physical Education during each semester of high school enrollment, with the exception of one semester during the sophomore year when all students are required to enroll in Health.
 The weighted grade point average does not include Physical Education.